Prompting

 Remember that a language model trained on language generation as we discussed in the first session ends in a softmax-layer that returns probabilities for each token in the vocabulary.
 The generation-pipeline does not just use the token with the highest probability though, but samples from this distribution.
 This means, that even if the input is identical, the output will be different every time you run the model.

 2 Depending on the implementation, temperatures above 1 are also allowed.
-Temperatures above 1 are resultsing in strange behaviours - see Figure 4.3.
+Temperatures above 1 are resulting in strange behaviours - see Figure 4.3.

 This effectively changes the Sofmax-fomula from